jeremyfelt/webconference-2014/talk.md

 My name is Jeremy Felt.
 I'm a senior WordPress engineer with University Communications at Washington State University.
 I moved from Portland, OR to Pullman, WA about a year ago to fill this position and have enjoyed my introduction to University employment.

-WSUWP Platform http://wp.wsu.edu (setup a redirect)
+WSUWP Platform http://wp.wsu.edu (setup a redirect to show on slide)

 I'll refer to our WSUWP Platform project a few times today as many of these lessons have been shaped during its creation.
-We're right around the corner from shipping version 1.0 of a central publishing platform for the university built on WordPress.
+We're right around the corner from shipping version 1.0 of a central publishing platform built on WordPress for the University.

-All of our work is open source.
-We'd love to collaborate with others on the problems we're solving.
-If you're interested at all, please speak up at some point.
+Almost all of our work is open source and we're working toward abstracting WSU specific messaging so that any school can use it.
+We'd love to find others to collaborate with on the problems we're solving so if you're interested at all, it would be great to catch up over the next couple days.

 ## the future friendly web